 Check out the video below for the basics of brand storytelling.

-Second, you could do a true narrative where your customer persona is the hero, and all the challenges they are facing manifest into a villain.
+- Develop a narrative where your customer persona is the hero, and all the challenges they are facing manifest into a villain.
 You could tell this type of story in an animated video.
 It would draw traffic and attention.

 Lead with a Unique Point of View

 No other company has your unique point of view if you’ve developed one.
-That’s, of course, foundational.
 When you have one, then you need to express it in branded content.
 It would likely tie to your mission and vision statements since they are the guiding force behind your company.
 This can work well for niche markets.

 A good idea here is to develop some thought leadership content in the voice of your leaders that expresses the “why” behind your company.
-You’re not talking product here, just the vibe of your brand.
+Again, you’re not talking product here, just the vibe of your brand.

 Writing Branded Content That Sells Is Easier When Teams Have the Right Tools

-Developed branded content or any other kind is hard work.
-Enterprise teams have lots of things to juggle to ensure consistent publishing of high-quality content.
+Developing branded content is hard work.
+Enterprise teams have much to juggle to ensure consistent publishing of high-quality content.
 You can do it with less stress and greater visibility when using content marketing software.
 Check out the DivvyHQ platform today, and experience how it can help you arrive at content utopia!